cseanburns/syslib/git-github.md

 	  **~/.ssh/id_ed25519.pub**.
 	- Copy contents (mouse should work).
 	- Paste contents into the **New SSH key** text box on GitHub.
+1. Create a new repository.
+E.g., my repo is named **syslib**.
+You can name yours whatever you'd like.

 Read more **GitHub** documentation here: